MichaelRumpler/GestureSample/parts/3_CodeSamples.md

 ### Commands in XAML
 {: #CommandsXAML }

-But IMHO if you really want to separate the view from any code, then the view should be in XAML.
+If you use MVVM then you probably have most of your logic in your ViewModels and you don't want to use event handlers in your views.
-So instead of the event handlers you can also use commands in your view model and bind them to the respective properties.
+Of course this is also possible.
+There are commands for every event and you can bind them to the respective properties in the VM.

 ~~~~ xml
     <mr:BoxView Color="Green"